Skip to main content

 PLAYER_ID

 Identifier for the player.
-If you are planning to use one of our player authorization integrations, refer to the Player authorization documentation to find out which identifier to use.
-If you don't want to use player authorization, this can be any value as long as it is unique for each player.
+If you are planning to use one of our player authentication integrations, refer to the Player authentication documentation to find out which identifier to use.
+If you don't want to use player authentication, this can be any value as long as it is unique for each player.

 JOIN_CODE